1959 Nigerian general election

 Parliamentary elections were held in Nigeria on 12 December 1959.
 The result was a victory for the Northern People's Congress, which won 134 of the 312 seats in the House of Representatives, despite the National Council of Nigeria and the Cameroons and Action Group receiving more votes.
 It formed a coalition with five other parties and two independents, holding a total of 148 seats.
-Voter turnout was 79.5%.

 Results

 The Northern People's Congress-led coalition, also consisting of the Mabolaje Grand Alliance, Igala Union, Igbira Tribal Union, Niger Delta Congress and affiliated independents won 148 seats.
 The National Council of Nigeria and the Cameroons-led coalition, also consisting of the Northern Elements Progressive Union won 89 seats, while the Action Group and affiliated independents won 75 seats.

+Northern Region

+Results of the 1959 Nigerian federal election: